micwald/API-Lab/README.md

 # API-Lab

-Api-lab project
+Api-lab project with jQuery library

-jQuery is a DOM manipulation library and that is the library we used
+### jQuery is a DOM manipulation library
+- Could be used to build a interactive web application to simple tasks as adding a date picker to a form
+- Helps with methods like:
+  - Select/manipulate elements
+  - Create/animate elements
+  - Add event listeners and effects

 ## Getting started